The Seal of the Nantucket Historical Association

 When a forty-ton sperm whale died on Low Beach on New Year’s Eve 1997, there was an immediate popular surge of enthusiasm to keep the creature’s skeleton on island and add it to the Nantucket Whaling Museum.
 After a team of scientists completed a necropsy of the whale, a volunteer team from the community—led by fishermen, excavators, and staff from the historical association—undertook the noisome and filthy process of dissecting the animal and preserving its bones.
 The federal government granted permission for the Whaling Museum to keep the skeleton by the end of January 1998, and this step led to renewed efforts within the historical association to plan and fund a major reconstruction of the aging Whaling Museum in order to place the skeleton on public view.
 It took a number of years for the bones to be cleaned, leached of their oil, and prepared for exhibition, and even longer to rebuild the museum, but the new museum opened in 2005 with the skeleton of the whale as its dramatic centerpiece.

 2001, after a year-long renovation, the Fair Street Museum reopened as the Research Library, which houses the association’s library and archival collections.

 2005, newly renovated and expanded Whaling Museum opens.

 2018, 4 Whalers Lane acquired for future expansion.

-Banner image of the Quaker Meeting House, ca. 1900, then the first building owned by the Nantucket Historical Association and before the addition of the Fair Street Museum behind it.
+Banner image of the Friends Meeting House, ca. 1900, then the first building owned by the Nantucket Historical Association and before the addition of the Fair Street Museum behind it.
 (P22114)